kostmetallist/heuristics-classifier/log_collector/README.md

 After the parsing and simple processing, data is exported into JSON format and conveyed straight to the heuristics engine for further analysis.
-For the exported data, a temporary folder is created, which will remain in the filesystem until all the processing is done.
+For the exported data, a temporary file is created, which will remain in the filesystem until all the processing is done.

 ### Building